28 Oct Google CTR: Why & How to Increase Click Through Rate

 5. Better Rankings

-This may not help you much as you will be trying this already, but the higher up the rankings you get the more chance someone will click on your link.
+This may not help you much as you will be trying this already, but the higher your rankings are the more likely someone is to click on your link.
 Roughly 18% of people click on #1 result and just 10% on those ranked #5.

 6. Don’t try to optimise your page for too many terms

-You are limited to the amount of characters you can use, so don’t try to include every single search term you can possibly think of that may be relevant to the page.
+You are limited by the number of characters you can use, so don’t try to include every single search term you can possibly think of that may be relevant to the page.
 Google is getting smarter all the time and will retrieve some pages even if they aren’t optimised for the exact same search terms.
+Thanks to the latest algorithm, RankBrain, Google now focuses on semantics as opposed to exact keyword matches, meaning keyword stuffing is no longer an option for successful SEO practice.
 You can see from the example below there is only one exact word (CTR) match to the search query.

 In 2009, Google’s Matt Cutts spoke about the importance of maximising your organic CTR.
 Here’s an important snippet: